Forging Ahead: Stanton's Music Shop

 What we need & how to contact us

-We are very keen to hear from anyone with memories of the 1950s shop; who bought records, instruments, or electronics from Stanton’s; or anyone connected with the Stanton, Howarth or Nash families.
+We are very keen to hear from anyone with memories of the 1950s shop; Did you purchase records, instruments, or electronics from Stanton’s?; or Do you know anyone connected with the Stanton, Howarth or Nash families?.

 - Email: [email protected]